vedprakash-m/vigor/CI_CD_SETUP_COMPLETE.md

 ---

-**Ready to deploy?** Add the GitHub secrets and push a change to trigger the pipeline!
+**Ready to deploy?** Add the GitHub secrets and push a change to trigger the pipeline! # Minor update to trigger workflow